margaretmf/margaretmf.github.io/creativewriting.md

 It's a day to try something new
 It's a beautiful and amazing day to be alive

+Each and every day, the Truth, the light shines on something new Every new day to wake up to the Truth, and see what's there

+The smile through the earth as one

 <br>

 ## Day In and Day Out ##